3778/icd-prediction-mimic/README.md

 ## General pipeline:

-1. Edit constants.py to match the repo directory.
+1. Edit constants.py to point to the correct directories.

 2. In /data/, place the files below:
 	- NOTEEVENTS.csv.gz (from MIMIC-III)